 Country vision, goals (e.g. national development goals) and targets are set by each country and can be modified based on the results and recommendations provided by the OECD.
-Country Reviews of Innovation Policy can provide an analysis and recommendations on how the national development goals can be achieved through an improved R&I ecosystem (actors, policies and processes).
+Innovation Country Reviews can provide an analysis and recommendations on how the national development goals can be achieved by improved R&I eco-system (actors, policies and processes).

 During the fact-finding missions, OECD experts carry out interviews with numerous stakeholders representing all major STI sectors and stakeholders.
-The OECD also helps countries to organise stakeholder workshops to discuss findings emerging from the diagnostic and preliminary assessment of the review.
-The OECD also supports countries in engaging with international stakeholders through the process of reviewing and discussing the country reviews in the OECD committees and working parties.
+The OECD also help countries organise stakeholder workshops to discuss emerging findings from the diagnostic and preliminary assessment of the review.
+The OECD also supports countries in engaging with international stakeholders through the process of reviewing and discussing the country reviews in the OECD Committees and working parties.

-Based on analysis and recommendations, each country can develop scenarios for the enhancement of a national ecosystem.
-This includes structural change, expansion, increased performance, improved system capabilities and enhanced attractiveness of STI institutions.
+Based on analysis and recommendations, each country can develop scenarios for the enhancement of national eco-system.
+This includes structural change, expansion, increased performance, improved system's capabilities and enhanced attractiveness of STI institutions.